RBastos36/Machine-Leaning-Topology-Optimization/README.md

 **Cantilever Beam Dataset**
 - 9 240 parameter groups, 119 812 total instances.
-- Dataset parameterized by changing:
+- The dataset was parameterized by changing:
   - Volume fraction
   - Load’s relative position on the right edge
   - Horizontal Load Magnitude